predibase/llm_distillation_playbook/README.md

   <p align="center" ><i>Get your teacher model as good as it can be before feeding its outputs for the student to imitate.</i></p>
 </p>

 **Choose a good teacher:** The choice of the teacher model is a critical first step.
 Opt for a model that demonstrates the highest accuracy and understanding of your task.
-GPT-4 is generally great, but maybe there's a better foundation model out there for your use case, which may be better specialized on data similar to your task.
+GPT-4 is generally great, but it's worth checking to see if there's a better foundation model out there for your use case that may be better specialized to your task.

 | Metric          | zephyr-7b-alpha | Mixtral-8x7B-Instruct-v0.1 | Llama-2-70b-hf | Yi-34B-200K | CodeLlama-34b-Instruct-hf | GPT-3.5 | GPT-4 | Gemini     |
 | --------------- | :-------------: | :------------------------: | -------------- | ----------- | ------------------------- | ------- | ----- | ---------- |